20688 - ACCOUNTING FOR VALUE

 - Apply financial statement analysis methods and diagnostics to assess potential sources of growth and risk, including accounting risk.

-- Develop comprehensive case study reports for value investors based on financial statements and broader financial narratives from regulatory filings and annual reports.
+- Develop a comprehensive case study report for value investors based on financial statements and broader financial narratives from regulatory filings and annual reports.

 - Apply the theoretical framework developed in the course to evaluate special situations including mergers and acquisitions and corporate restructuring.

 - Use the theoretical framework developed in the course to evaluate accounting-based stock market anomalies that suggest the predictability of stock market returns.

 - Work cooperatively in small groups to discuss case study materials, figure out case solution methods and highlight questions to be discussed in class.

 - Work successfully in a small group, cooperating with team members on diverse tasks necessary to produce and present a team report.

 - Online lectures